ubavic/srb-id-pkcs11/README.md

 In Firefox add a new PKCS#11 module using **Privacy & Security** settings in the browser ([documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/pkcs11)).
 For the *module filename*, set the path to the `.dylib` file you just downloaded.
 After restarting Firefox, you can use the module for signing in on websites.

+If your system’s security settings prevent downloaded `.dylib` files from executing, refer to Apple’s official documentation for instructions on enabling the use of unsigned libraries.
+Alternatively, you may install Zig and build the project locally.

 ## Compilation

 First, download PKCS11 headers: